tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/PITCHME.md

 @divend

 - Range proofs
   - Proof that a secret committed value lies in a certain interval, say $ x \in [0,2^{52} - 1] $), and prevents numbers coming near a large prime, say $ 2^{256} $, to wrap around when adding a small number.
 - Merkle proofs
   - Hash preimages in a Merkle tree can be leveraged to create zero-knowledge Merkle proofs using Bulletproofs, to create efficient proofs of inclusion in massive data sets.
 - Proof of solvency

-  - Specialized application of Merkle proofs; coins can be added into a giant Merkle tree with confidential proof that some outputs are in the Merkle tree and that those outputs add up to some amount.
+  - Coins can be added into a giant Merkle tree with confidential proof that some outputs are in the Merkle tree and that those outputs add up to some amount.
 A Bitcoin exchange need ~18GB proof of solvency for $ 2,000,000 $ customers; this could be reduced to ~62MB.

 +++